blingusblongus/kinetic-custom-lib/README.md

     </details>
     - Questions: What's the best practice for keeping things in sync when the data model on prod changes?
 Do we need scripting to cover our bases?
   - The bridge models broke after migration (though everything somehow still worked enough that I didn't notice until I tried to utilize the bridge models again).
 It seems the bridge plugins etc. don't get set-up or updated by default.
+  - Templates, and other resources that need to be specifically configured to work on the back-end, are not part of the normal development flow - they're easy to configure by a pro-code worker on a prod instance, but require being manually brought over/updated if they're designed on a dev instance (which seems important,  as they're likely included in flows that need to be tested).

 ## QA Testing